petcodeapp/interface-web/README.md

 ## Setup & Documentation

-Please refer to our [setup guide](https://pankod.github.io/next-boilerplate/docs/setup) to create a new app.
+Please refer to the [setup guide](https://pankod.github.io/next-boilerplate/docs/setup) to create a new app.

 For more detailed documentation, check out https://pankod.github.io/next-boilerplate/